11 questions you should ask when evaluating a digital experience intelligence platform

-To facilitate cross-team alignment and efficient collaboration, you’ll want a DX platform that can act as a single source of truth.
-Any user should be able to find the information they’re looking for within the DX platform.
+To facilitate cross-team alignment and efficient collaboration, you’ll want a DXI platform that can act as a single source of truth.
+Any user should be able to find the information they’re looking for within the DXI platform.
 They should also be able to access digital experience data in the platforms where they already spend their time.

 For instance, if your support team spends their time in a support ticketing platform like Zendesk, can they access digital experience data within that system?
 Can they quickly share that data to your engineering team with all the necessary context?

-A well-integrated DX platform will amplify your entire tech stack with digital experience data, providing a common language for disparate teams.
+A well-integrated DXI platform will amplify your entire tech stack with digital experience data, providing a common language for disparate teams.

 How will this platform enable efficient iteration and optimization?